alanwsmith/watch_file/README.md

 prints a `Watching FILE_PATH`
 message.

-- TODO: Clears the terminal before each run
+- DONE: Clears the terminal before each run

 - TODO: Prints a small report with a timestamp, if a CD happened, the name of the file,